narup/mosql/README.md

 **This is still a work in progress.
 Not ready for production use**

+# About
+CLI and web tool that helps you migrate MongoDB JSON data to Postgres.
+It supports both one time full data export as well as near real-time based on MongoDB Changestream.
+If you are looking to migrate your core application database or continue using MongoDB for your application but prefer using SQL for reporting MoSQL is your tool.

+# Features
+- Full data export
+- Near real-time replication from Mongo to Postgres using Mongo changestream
+- Generate default schema mapping to map Mongo's collection and its keys to corresponding SQL table and its columns
+- Customize the export to include and exclude collections
+- Mappings can be fully customized to control the collection to SQL transformation - data type, field name etc
+- Reporting - error and export progress and performance
+- Web admin to manage multiple export pipelines, meaning you can export to multiple SQL schemas from the same MongoDB source

 # Getting Started

 ### 1. Initialize new database export and configure